Skip to Content

 A mediator’s key job is to make it possible for the sides to connect by the following:

-Scheduling a meeting with the parties- once the mediator has been appointed, the mediator would arrange a date that is suitable for all participants.
+• Scheduling a Meeting with the Parties - Once the mediator has been appointed, the mediator would arrange a date that is suitable for all participants.

-He also encourages the parties to provide a short summary of the evidence from their respective points of view.
+• Short Summary of the Evidence - The mediator encourages the parties to provide a short summary of the evidence from their respective points of view.

 Take the Wheel.
 Don’t Hand Your Life Over to the Court.